 4. Turn your blog post into a webinar

 Like the idea of a video, but want the ability to take questions from the audience during the live event?
-A webinar is the way promote blog content to a live audience.
+A webinar is a way to promote blog content to a live audience.
 Webinars provide a few different benefits:

 - They are a powerful way to build your email lists and generate leads.